 With this information, managers can make more informed decisions about food plot management.

-Frequently Asked Questions About Food Plots
+Frequently Asked Questions About Supplemental Feeders

 How far do I have to be from a feeder during hunting season?